CJuuuuuuu/AIFinal_GuavaScript/README.md

 2. Obtain the guava dataset:
    - Obtain a dataset containing guava photos and their attributes (sweetness, sourness, crunchiness, hardness, flavor).
-   - Note: The dataset is not included with GuavaScript.
+   - Note: The dataset is included in the website.

 3. Pretrained models or train them:
    - Either obtain pretrained models (Un2net, VGG16, random forest regressor) and place them in the appropriate directories.